dvirtz/slides/slides/ranges_23/ranges.md

 > A procedure should return all the potentially useful information it computed.

 <p style="width: 100%; text-align: right;"> <cite> Alexander Stepanov </cite> </p>

+Note: some of the algorithms also have a different return type than their C++17 counterparts and that's due to this law of useful return, coined by Alexander Stepanov, that states that and data computed by a function which is potentially useful for the caller should be returned.

+---

+## range

+a type we can feed to
+- `ranges::begin` - to get an iterator
+- `ranges::end` - to get a sentinel

+A range `[i, s)` refers to the elements

+`*i, *(i++), *((i++)++), …, j`

+such that j == s.

+Note: this `j` here, which is the end iterator is a potentially useful data which the caller doesn't have and so should be returned.
+Think on parsing for example, where we want to know where the current token ends.

 ---